atomicscale/youtube-dl/ESOF-Docs/ENTREGA3.md

 ##Introduction to Software Architecture and the 4+1 Architectural View Model
   In this report we continue our review of this project's software architecture, taking a look at the design choices the developers took overtime and hopefully getting a better understanding of how they influenced the project either in a positive or negative way.
+  We payed close attention to the implementation of any architectural pattern in this project, an [architectural pattern](https://en.wikipedia.org/wiki/Architectural_pattern) is a great strategy for the development of a project since it provides a standardized solution for a recurring problem.
+In this manner we took a look at the architecture of **Youtube-dl** and

 ##Logical View

   To keep the structure simple, **Youtube-dl** has separate folders for the different kind of packages.
 Within the repository there is a folder called youtube_dl which contains all of the source-code.
 Within that folder there are subfolders called **downloader**, **extractor** and **postprocessor**.